City of Death: Broadcast and reception

 City of Death was broadcast on BBC1 over four consecutive Saturdays beginning on 29 September 1979.
 At this time, industrial action had blacked out rival broadcaster ITV and as a result, the serial scored very high ratings, averaging 14.5 million viewers over the four episodes; 16.1 million watched the fourth episode, the largest audience ever recorded for an episode of Doctor Who.
 The story was repeated on BBC1 across four consecutive evenings from Tuesday to Friday, 12 – 15 August 1980, achieving viewing figures of 6.3, 5.5, 5.6 and 5.9 million viewers respectively.

 Audience appreciation ratings for the first two parts of City of Death were a respectable score of 64%.
 Radio Times published two letters from viewers regarding City of Death.
 Les Rogers of Hastings praised the serial's cast and the location filming; less impressed, however, was Paul R. Maskew of Exeter who felt the show was being played for laughs.
 Responding to similar criticisms from viewers, Douglas Adams wrote, "If the programme didn't move and take a few risks then it would have died of boredom years ago".
-Several viewers wrote to point out the discrepancy between the start of life on Earth of 4,000 million years ago and the date given in City of Death of 400 million years ago.
+Several viewers wrote to point out the discrepancy between the current scientific estimate of the start of life on Earth of 4,000 million years ago and the date given in City of Death of 400 million years ago.
 Graham Williams replied, "The good Doctor makes the odd mistake or two but I think an error of 3,600 million years is pushing it!
 His next edition of the Encyclopedia Galactica will provide an erratum".
 Another viewer wrote that the atmosphere of the primordial Earth would have been poisonous to the Doctor and his companions; Douglas Adams responded to this criticism, citing artistic license.